What is “Managed by your organization”?

 Update: July 16, 2019

-Once installation is finished, you will see window as shown on the image below.
+Once installation is done successfully, Zemana AntiMalware will automatically start and you can see its main screen as shown on the screen below.

-First, please go to the link below, then click the ‘Download’ button in order to download the latest version of MalwareBytes Anti-Malware.
+- First, visit the following page, then click the ‘Download’ button in order to download the latest version of MalwareBytes AntiMalware.

 Category: Security tools